Frustrated with cloudy pool water? Here are five reasons it’s happening and proven fixes so that you can get back to enjoying your pool.

 For new pool owners, cloudy pool water can be a little intimidating.
 I get it.
 There’s lots of lingo and sciencey words involved.

 Phosphates.
 Cyanuric acid.
 Calcium hardness.
 Science, science, and more science!

 Once you get a clear (see what I did there?) idea of how your pool works and what it needs to function optimally, cloudy pool water will become a thing of the past.

-Here’s what you need to know about fixing cloudy pool water.
+Here’s what you need to know about diagnosing and fixing cloudy pool water.

 1. Insufficient chlorine.